StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 Common questions that can be answered in the status UI:

-**Is the anomaly detection Kubernetes service running?**
-If the status UI is accessible: The service is running.
-If the status UI is not available: Either the service is not running, or the Ingress has not been configured \(See the install section\).
+**Is the anomaly detection Kubernetes service running?**<br />If the status UI is accessible: The service is running.<br />If the status UI is not available: Either the service is not running, or the Ingress has not been configured \(See the install section\).

 **Can the anomaly detection Kubernetes service reach StackState?**<br />Check the status UI sections **Top errors** and **Last stream polling results**.
 Errors here usually indicate connection problems.